RetroReversing/retroReversing/categories/consoles/ps1.md

 {% include link-to-other-post.html post="/playStation-architecture" description="For more information on the PS1 hardware architecture check out this post." %}

 ---
+# Software Development Kits

+## Official Software development kit
+The Official Software development kit was developed by a partnership between `SN Systems` who are known for excellent 3rd party development kits and the Game Studio Psygnosis who are known for excellent quality games.
+It was called PSY-Q and wven although it was owned by Sony it was actually a cross-platform development kit which included support for the Sega Saturn!

+{% include link-to-other-post.html post="official-playstation-1-software-development-kit-(psyq)/" description="For more information on Official SDK for the Playstation 1 check out this post." %}

+---

 <div>
 {% include console.html %}